 - Work in and near riparian areas, which are important to fish health and survival. - Can introduce sediment into streams, which has severe effects on fish health, and may carry other heavy metal contaminants. - May disturb mercury used by gold rush era mines to extract gold.
-Historical information confirms placer mining discharged large amounts of mercury into the environment.
+Historical information confirms some placer mines discharged large amounts of mercury into the environment.